JupiterOne/graph-google/README.md

 ### Prerequisites

 You must have Node.JS installed to run this project.
-If you don't already have it installed, you can can download the installer [here](https://nodejs.org/en/download/).
+If you don't already have it installed, you can download the installer [here](https://nodejs.org/en/download/).
 You can alternatively install Node.JS using a version manager like [fnm](https://github.com/Schniz/fnm) or [nvm](https://github.com/nvm-sh/nvm).